Kongduino/Unihiker_Code/Feedback/Feedback.md

 * `P0` is often used on Micro:bit baseboards (including some of your baseboards) for the buzzer.
 OOPS.
 * `P3` is often not exposed on Micro:bit baseboards (including some of your baseboards).
 OOPS again. :-)

-I have three Micro:board baseboards.
+I have three Micro:boit baseboards.
 One by DFRobot, one by Elecfreaks, and one by a random company, Yahboom.

 ![DFRobot](assets/DFRobot.jpg)
 ![Elecfreaks](assets/Elecfreaks.jpg)